How to Identify Malicious Code? Examples, Preventtion and Mitigatation

 Man-in-the-Middle (MitM) Attack

 Man-in-the-Middle (MitM) attacks are usually launched in between the two sides communication channels that are set up secretly by the attackers, intercepting their data exchange.
-This unlawful activity provides a chance not only to listen-in on data communications, but also manipulate data.
+This unlawful activity provides a chance to listen in on data communications and manipulate data.

 One of the most common types of cyberattack is the local network, where an attacker can be placed between a user and the network portal.
 Through such a position, they can steal sensitive information, such as login details or personal communication, without the user knowing.